DonChatelain/battle-of-gods-cms/README.md

 - [Mongoose](http://mongoosejs.com/) serves as an ODM to MongoDB- utlizing aggregation and model schemas

 - I use [styled components](https://github.com/styled-components/styled-components) in such a way that allows me to write all pertinant code to a component (JS, HTML, CSS) within the same class _while_ keeping my preferred order hierarchy- JavaScript at the top, with HTML below it (`render()`) and CSS at the bottom (`style()`).
+Also the package allows the use of Sass without the need to setup a precompiler- just awesome.

 For example:

 ```javascript
 import React from 'react';